nahlanisthar/Mega_City_Cab/README.md

      Class.forName("com.mysql.cj.jdbc.Driver");
      ```

-4. Open the project in NetBeans or any Java-supported IDE.
+4. Open the project in NetBeans.
-5. Run the application using the server (Tomcat or GlassFish).
+5. Run the application using the Tomcat server.

 ## Usage
 - Users can **register, log in, and book rides**.